God of War (2018 video game): Development

 In explaining the transition from Greek mythology to Norse mythology, Barlog said: "It's kind of this BC–AD change over kind of thing.
-We're moving and starting from zero and kind of moving forward on that."
-In adapting the Norse myths, Barlog said there were so many different translations and interpretations, and the writing team read the Prose Edda to learn how the myths were translated and told.
+We're moving and starting from zero and kind of moving forward on that".
+In adapting the Norse myths, Barlog said there were many different translations and interpretations, and the writing team read the Prose Edda to learn how the myths were translated and told.
 Just like they did with Greek mythology in the previous games, they found ways to parallel path things from the Norse myths to fit their story.
 Before settling on Norse mythology, Egyptian mythology was also considered.
 Barlog said that half of the team was for it, but because Egypt has "a lot more about civilization – it's less isolated, less barren", he decided on the Norse setting to keep the game focused on Kratos.
-Barlog explained further: "Having too much around distracts from that central theme of a stranger in a strange land."
+Barlog explained further: "Having too much around distracts from that central theme of a stranger in a strange land".
 To explain why Kratos was now in the Norse world, Barlog said that different cultures' belief systems coexisted, but they were "separated by geography", suggesting that Kratos traveled from Greece to Norway (Scandinavia) after the conclusion of God of War III.
-Clarifying the conclusion of that game, Barlog said Kratos did not destroy what was believed to be the entire world, but only the portion ruled over by the Greek pantheon.
-Barlog said the new game predates the Vikings as it takes place in the time when their gods walked the Earth.
+Clarifying the conclusion of that game, Barlog said that Kratos did not destroy what was believed to be the entire world, but only the portion ruled over by the Greek pantheon.
+Barlog also said the newer game predated the Vikings, taking place in the time when their gods walked the Earth.

 Most of the development team that worked on the original God of War worked on the new installment.
 They claimed they matched the new gameplay with the same level of accessibility as the previous installments.
 It was confirmed that the game would not feature any morality system or branching story; all players have the same story experience.
-The developers also confirmed that some of the more controversial mini-games found in previous entries (such as the sex mini-game) would not return.
+The developers also confirmed that some of the more controversial minigames found in previous entries (such as one featuring sex) would not return.
 The enemy count was increased to up to 100 enemies on-screen, although this limit is never approached; God of War III and Ascension had up to 50.
 Some gameplay characteristics such as jumping, swimming, and instant-death platforming challenges found in the previous installments were cut because of the camera being closer to Kratos.
-Although the previous installment, Ascension, introduced multiplayer to the series, the team decided to drop it and focus on the single-player experience.
-In changing the gameplay, Studstill said, "I felt like, in order to reinvent, we really needed to turn a lot of things around."
+Although the previous installment, Ascension, introduced multiplayer to the series, the team decided to forgo it and focus on the single-player experience.
+In changing the gameplay, Studstill said, "I felt like, in order to reinvent, we really needed to turn a lot of things around".
 With regard to the camera change, Barlog said they wanted a more intimate and player-controlled experience.